Longines Automatic Cal.22A 14ct 1952

 The case measures 34mm in diameter, excluding the correct Longines unsigned crown as Longines watches in 1952 did not have signed crowns.
 If the size perhaps seems a little small, please bear in mind the watch measures 43mm lug to lug and so the lugs add a great deal of presence to the watch.

 The case-back is of full thickness and has never been engraved.
-Inside the case-back, the case is correctly signed ‘Longines Wittnauer Watch Co New York’ and 14K Gold with the L&K initials denoting this is a Lutringer & Kammerer case.
+Inside the case-back, the case is correctly signed ‘Longines Wittnauer Watch Co.
+Inc.’ and ‘14K Gold’ with the L&K initials denoting this is a Lutringer & Kammerer case.
 The Longines model reference number 6758 is also shown.

 The case-back presses back with a reassuring ‘pop’ indicating it is a nice tight fit.